-NBA Rumors: Next Steps For Gordon Hayward After Hand Fracture Injury
+NESN

-The Boston Celtics are going to have to wait to see what the situation with Gordon Hayward is.
+The Boston Celtics are going to have to wait and see with Gordon Hayward’s unfortunate situation.

 During the second quarter of the C’s game against the Spurs in San Antonio on Saturday, Hayward collided with LaMarcus Aldridge and left the game.